icon

 What is a TENS Unit?

-A transcutaneous electrical nerve stimulation (TENS) unit is a small, battery-operated device used to relieve and manage acute and chronic pain.
-It is the most common form of electrotherapy, administering mild electric shocks to the body's affected area through adhesive pads called electrodes.
-The electrodes are placed on the skin and are typically connected to the TENS unit with lead wires, though wireless options are also available.
+A transcutaneous electrical nerve stimulation (TENS) unit is a small, battery-operated device that relieves and manages pain.
+These devices administer mild electric shocks to the area in pain through adhesive pads called electrodes.
+These electrodes are placed on the skin and connected to the TENS unit through lead wires (or wirelessly).

 How do TENS Units Relieve Pain?

-Put simply, the electric shocks that the TENS unit administers stimulates the body’s nerves.
-This helps relieve pain in two ways: by releasing endorphins and pain gating.
+Put simply, the electric shocks that the TENS unit administers stimulate the body's nerves.
+This helps relieve pain in two ways: by releasing endorphins and by gating pain.

 Endorphin Release

-Stimulating the body’s nerves can help activate and release endorphins.
+Stimulating the body's nerves can help activate and release endorphins.
 Endorphins are one of many neurotransmitters or brain chemicals that transmit messages between cells.
-These signals enable our bodies to function correctly and affect how we perceive the world around us.
+These signals enable our bodies to function correctly and affect how we perceive the world.

-Endorphins, specifically, are released when our bodies experience pain or stress.
-When released, they reduce pain and make us feel happier, and enhance our immune response.
-Endorphin release can be achieved with pain medication.
+Our bodies release endorphins when we experience pain or stress.
+They reduce pain, make us happier, and enhance our immune response when released.
+Endorphin release is a crucial way medications relieve pain.
 But TENS units have the same effect without the risk of addiction or dependence.

 Pain Gating

-In the early 1960s, Ronald Melzack and Patrick Wall proposed the idea of “pain gating,” or gate control theory.
-This is the idea that before your brain can receive pain signals, a “pain gate” at the end of the spine allows or blocks the signals from passing through to the brain.
-For some injuries, the signals pass easily, and we feel intense pain.
-In other cases, the signals may be inhibited or stopped entirely.
+In the early 1960s, Ronald Melzack and Patrick Wall proposed the "pain gating" or gate control theory.
+This idea suggests that before the brain receives pain signals, a "pain gate" at the spine controls them.

 Activating the large nerve fibers with normal sensations can help inhibit the pain signals sent by the small nerve fibers and help relieve pain.
-This is why we often rub or shake an injured body part, and why TENS units work!
-TENS units activate the large nerve fibers by creating a tingling or massaging sensation on the injured area, which blocks pain signals and temporarily reduces our perception of pain.
+This is why we often rub or shake an injured body part and why TENS units work!
+TENS units activate the large nerve fibers by creating a tingling or massaging sensation in the injured area.
+This blocks pain signals and temporarily reduces our perception of pain.

 How Long Does the Relief Last?